webcenter-fr/elasticsearch-operator/documentations/elasticsearchapi/component-template.md

 ## Sample With external Elasticsearch

-In this sample, we will create role mapping on external Elasticsearch.
+In this sample, we will create component template on external Elasticsearch.

 **component.yml**:
 ```yaml